SarthakMeshram/SarthakMeshram/README.md

 </div>

-# Hey 👋 I'm Sarthak Meshram
+# Hi 👋 I'm Sarthak Meshram

 🎓 **As a student at ACET, I am pursuing a bachelor's degree in CSE**